Factorized Discriminant Analysis for Genetic Signatures of Neuronal Phenotypes: Factorized Linear Discriminant Analysis (FLDA)

-As a start, let us consider a scenario where each cell type can be jointly defined by two phenotypic features, both of which are categorical.
-In other words, the sample space of cell types can be defined as a Cartesian product of the sample spaces of the two phenotypic features $I$ and $J$:
+Let's consider a situation where each cell type can be characterized by two phenotypic features, both of which are categorical.
+This essentially means that the sample space for cell types is a Cartesian product of the sample spaces of the two phenotypic features $I$ and $J$:

-where $i$, $j$ indicate different categories of the two phenotypic features.
-Assume that in the data, we observed $n_{ij}$ cells in each cell type $(i,j)$, then the representation can also be described using a contingency table (\Cref{fig1}A,B).
-Note here that we allow the table to be partially filled.
+In this equation, $i$, $j$ represent different categories of the two phenotypic features.
+Suppose we have observed $n_{ij}$ cells for each cell type $(i,j)$.
+This information can be visualized with a contingency table, as shown in Figures 1A and 1B.
+Note here we account for the scenario where the table might be only partially filled.